-An important part of raising chickens is by checking over your chickens periodically to double check their Healthy Hen Anatomy and make sure that everything is normal.
+An important part of raising chickens is by checking over your chickens periodically to double-check their Healthy Hen Anatomy and make sure that everything is normal.
 By understanding the symptoms of things that go awry, you can be in a better position to help fix an issue before it gets worse.
 It could help you save money in the long run as it helps you handle issues looming within your coop.

-Pictured above is my 3 yr old Golden Buff hen named Lucy.
+Pictured below is my 3 yr old Golden Buff hen named Lucy.
 Lucy is a laying machine!
 Let us go through her parts, one by one, and help you understand the Healthy Hen Anatomy.

 Points are the little pieces of skin, oftentimes rounded, that are positioned on top of the comb.
 These points are sensitive and need to be protected during times of intense cold.
 An application of Vaseline can help to protect them.
 Sometimes they are damaged due to fights within the coop.
 If blood is visible, applying Blue Kote can help to discourage further attention to the area while also aiding as an antiseptic, this is a great tip to ensure healthy hen anatomy!

 The comb is a featherless growth that is on the top of the chicken’s head.
 Both males and females have them.
 There are several different shapes of combs depending on the breed of the chicken.
 Signs of issues can include black spots.
 Black Spots can be an injury, but it can also be a sign of Fowl-Pox.
 Fowl-pox is a contagious disease that can be fatal.

 A healthy nostril will not have any sort of discharge.
 Discharge can be a symptom of several different illnesses.
 One of them being Infectious Bronchitis.
 You will recognize this disease by listening to your chickens when they are asleep on their roosts.
 They will sneeze, snore and even cough.
 They will have drainage from their nostrils and eyes.